-The University of Maryland's former interim chief diversity officer criticized the school's leadership at a meeting of the Black Faculty Staff Association on Tuesday.
+The University of Maryland’s former interim chief diversity officer criticized the school’s leadership at a meeting of the Black Faculty and Staff Association on Tuesday.

 Roger Worthington, who resigned from his post this summer and returned to the college of education faculty, spoke at an emergency meeting for the association in the Nyumburu Cultural Center, as organizers called for the president’s office to release the findings of an external review of campus diversity efforts.

 “Unless I get the kind of real backing to do this work, I can’t be effective as a leader in this role,” he said.
 “I’m a better, more effective member of the community as a full professor with a full voice where I can come forward and work together with you without [The Office of] Strategic Communications saying, ‘Here is what you can say and here is what you can’t say as an administrator.’”

 University spokesperson Jessica Jennings said the office “partners with all administrative units and university leadership to provide media relations guidance.”